raguay/ModalFileManager-NWjs/README.md

 The General tab allows the user to delete, edit, or add environment variables to the running of command line programs.
 This give the user complete control over the environment variables used in launching commands from Modal File Manager.
 You can also turn on/off the use of the trashcan for deletions.

 The Theme tab allows you to create, update, and delete themes from the Modal File Manager.
+My tutorial [Modal File Manager: Update and Extensions](https://blog.customct.com/modal-file-manager-update-and-extensions) walks through creating a theme using the Preferences Panel.

 The Extension tab allows you to create, edit, and delete extensions from the Modal File Manager.
 The creation and editing of an extension will open the main file for the extension in the code editor that has been setup and moves the Modal File Manager to the extension's directory in the pane opposite the current cursor.

 ## Things in the Works

 - Translating my fman extensions to work with Modal File Manager
-	- Project Manager
-		- Notes - Should be part of Project Manager?
 	- Dropbox File System
 	- Regular Expression selection
 	- Zip Selected Entries